Northeastern Huskies men's basketball

 The Northeastern Huskies men's basketball team represents Northeastern University, located in Boston, Massachusetts, in NCAA Division I basketball competition.
-The team has competed in the Colonial Athletic Association since 2005 and has won two tournament titles, having previously played in the America East Conference, where they won seven tournament titles.
-The Huskies currently play home games at the 6,000-seat Matthews Arena.
+The team has competed in the Coastal Athletic Association (CAA) since 2005 and has won two tournament titles, having previously played in the America East Conference, where they won seven tournament titles.
+The Huskies have appeared in nine NCAA tournaments, most recently in 2019.

+The Huskies currently play home games at the 1,500-seat Cabot Center, following the late-2025 closure and subsequent demolition of the team's former home of Matthews Arena.
 Since 2006, the Huskies have been coached by Bill Coen.